Jackie Coogan: Radio

 In 1940, Coogan played the role of "a playboy Broadway producer" in the Society Girl program on CBS radio.
 He also starred in his own program, Forever Ernest, on CBS from April 29 to July 22, 1946.

 World War II

 Coogan enlisted in the U.S. Army in March 1941.
 After the attack on Pearl Harbor that December, he requested a transfer to Army Air Forces as a glider pilot because of his civilian flying experience.
-He graduated from the Advanced Glider School with the glider pilot aeronautical rating and the rank of flight officer, he volunteered for hazardous duty with the 1st Air Commando Group.
+He graduated from the Advanced Glider School with the glider pilot aeronautical rating and the rank of flight officer, and volunteered for hazardous duty with the 1st Air Commando Group.

 In December 1943, the unit was sent to India.
 He flew British troops, the Chindits, under General Orde Wingate, on March 5, 1944, landing them at night in a small jungle clearing 100 mi behind Japanese lines in the Burma Campaign.